Table of Contents

 Body Weight and Composition

-For most domestic breeds, kittens from 4 weeks old to 3 months old should weigh between 1 to 4 pounds.
-As they age, they should weigh more.
-By a year old, cats should weigh around 8 pounds.
-For adult cats between 2 to 7 years old, they should weigh about 14 pounds.
+- Kittens: For most domestic breeds, kittens from 4 weeks old to 3 months old should weigh between 1 to 4 pounds.

-Senior cats, who naturally will be less active, will be heavier.
+- Senior Cats: Senior cats, who naturally will be less active, will be heavier.
 From 8 years old to the higher age range, cats can be anywhere from 17 pounds to 21 pounds.

 Given that the ideal cat weight can be so specific and hard to gauge, you can see if your cat is at a healthy weight by looking at its body composition or shape.
+Cats with visible ribs and spinal bones with no visible fat are considered too thin, which means they aren’t as healthy and happy as they could be.

 Felines that have a rounded shape with a lot of fat deposits on their abdomen, lower back, and limbs are considered overweight.
 Some cats, especially ones that have trouble moving or may drag their bellies on the ground, are obese.

-Often times, cats will become obese or overweight because they are fed too many treats or they don’t get enough exercise.
+Oftentimes, cats will become obese or overweight because they are fed too many treats, or they don’t get enough exercise.
 They also will not act as happy as other cats because they’re prone to frustration and mood swings.

 The ideal cat shape will be somewhere in the middle between too fat and too thin.
 These cats will be well proportioned, with a visible waist behind their ribs.
 These cats may have a little excess fat on their tummies, but it won’t be enough to hinder their movement.